marisahunziker/privacy_fs25/README.md

 The `evaluation` folder contains three Jupyter notebook, which can be used to analyze the training and performance of the different models by generating plots and print the results.

 ### Generating Recommendations

+In the `evaluation` folder is a Jupyter notebook named `generate_recommendations.ipynb` which can be used to generate recommendations with the DP-models or the non-private models.